amitt001/kakku.org/content/posts/writing-a-database-in-go.md

 - Separate client and server: to support multi-client and one datastore
 - Write-ahead log: to make DB fault-tolerant against power loss or crashes.

-*I am enjoying writing the code and learning a lot of new things.
-For implementing each part I have to learn both the language and concepts behind the DB component.
-I have also decided to blog as I go to log my learnings.*
+*I have decided to blog as I go to log my learnings.
+I am enjoying writing the code and learning a lot of new things.
+For implementing each part I have to learn both the language and concepts behind the DB component.*